It sounds like I’m about to start a lecture or a rant but actually I’m going to talk about something which I very rarely speak of: my hearing loss.

 I don’t often talk about the fact that I’m hard of hearing unless I know you very well or unless I need to.
 Once I know you well enough I might crack a few jokes about my lack of hearing but most of the time I tend to avoid the subject.
-I suspect this comes from the teenage embarrassment of never wanting to admit that you were a little different from your peers but it’s also mostly because of this:
+I suspect this comes from the teenage embarrassment of never wanting to admit that I was a little different from my peers but it’s also mostly because of this:

 I don’t consider my deafness as an important part of my identity.